RedisAI/RedisAI/docs/configuration.md

 **Examples**

-To set the default backends path to '/usr/lib/backends' when loading the module from command line use the following:
+To set the default backends path to '/usr/lib/backends' when loading the module from the command line use the following:

 ```sh
 redis-server --loadmodule /usr/lib/redis/modules/redisai.so \